security-chain-demo/github-actions/README.md

 - Setup JIRA with
   - an empty project
   - a custom issue type to use for security vulnerabilities
-  - a custom text field to receive the CVE ID
+  - custom text fields to receive the CVE ID and if a fix is available
 - Generate an access token to access your JIRA by API

 How to develop locally